 Here at Brew City Marketing, we’ve recently moved to a new office with a new street address, which required updating our information across the web.
 It’s crucial to our business that when customers are searching for our brand online they are getting accurate results, so we didn’t want any potential customers being led to our old address.
 Once the information was updated, we wanted to do a sweep through of all the major search engines to ensure any searches for our brand included up-to-date information.
-Even if your business hasn’t undergone any major changes recently, it’s something you should do once a month to ensure your information is up to date and accurate.
+Even if your business hasn’t undergone any major changes recently, it’s something you should do once a month to ensure your business information is up to date and accurate.
 Here is how to do it in 3 simple steps:

 First, put yourself in your customer’s shoes and make a list of at least 3 searches they might be making when seeking your company.
 At BCM, we included 5 that we thought would be most important for our situation: